Monday, November 30, 2015

 THE HUMBLE: IN PAINTINGS THEY ARE AN ANONYMOUS MASS, IN LITERATURE CLICHÉS OR THREATS

-Paintings on 1830 show the few middle-class rebels in the center and full-face, the humble as part of a crowd, as in paintings of war (please scroll down).
+Paintings about the 1830 upheaval made shortly after it were often meant for the middle-class victors.
+They show bourgeois rebels full-faced individual and the humble as part of a crowd, as in paintings of war (please click and scroll down).

 • The profile of an underclass fighter appears on the left, while three middle-class figures emerge full-face in the right: